MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/ado-glossary.md

 **default stream**

 A text or binary stream (represented by a **Stream** object) that is associated with **Record** or **Recordset** objects when using certain OLE DB providers, such as the Microsoft OLE DB Provider for Internet Publishing.
-The default stream typically contains the contents of a file such as the HTML code for the root of a Web site.
+The default stream typically contains the contents of a file such as the HTML code for the root of a website.

 **distributed application**